-This popular angel hair pasta with tomatoes and basil is purported to be similar to the one served at Olive Garden restaurants.
+This recipe of angel hair pasta with tomatoes and basil is purported to be similar to the one served at Olive Garden restaurants.
 Many readers agree that this is very similar — if not an exact clone — to the famous restaurant dish.
 One reader suggests a little balsamic vinegar in the sauce.
 See the tips and variations section for that tip and some additional ingredients and substitutions.

 Capellini is angel hair pasta (literal translation: little hairs) and pomodoro is the Italian word for tomato.

 You can use canned tomatoes in the dish, but it is fantastic with garden fresh tomatoes.
 If you are lucky enough to have a garden with an abundance of fresh tomatoes and basil, this recipe is an excellent choice.

-I love this dish with garlic bread and a tossed salad.
-You can even use spaghetti squash instead of angel hair pasta.
+This dish is wonderful with a side of garlic bread and a tossed salad.
+You can even substitute spaghetti squash for the angel hair pasta.
 One of the easiest ways to cook spaghetti squash is in the microwave oven.
-The slow cooker or pressure cooker are two other easy ways..
+The slow cooker or pressure cooker are two other easy ways.

 - 1/3 cup extra-virgin olive oil